edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

     $ touch generate-embeddings.ts

-Open the new file (which is at ``gpt/generate-embeddings.ts`` from your project root).
-Let's write the script's skeleton and get an understanding the flow of tasks we need to perform.
+Let's write the script's skeleton and get an understanding of the flow of tasks we need to perform.

 .. code-block:: typescript